Delft Consulting

 Engaging with external experts can provide valuable insights and will greatly increase your chances of identifying all your critical risks, as well as ensure that risk management strategies are robust and effective.

-Ultimately, it is only a proactive approach to supply chain risk management that will enable SMEs to beat the odds, and steer safely through the situations of adversity that are almost certainly coming our way.
+Ultimately, it is only a proactive approach to supply chain risk management that will enable companies to beat the odds, and steer safely through the situations of adversity that are almost certainly coming our way.
 Act now, and protect your business from the next disruptions.

 Some of the major Supply Chain disruptions for the period 2014-2024